 Along with DEI there is an entire nomenclature that goes along with its policies and practice.
 Words like "ally", "anti-racist", "disability", "implicit bias", "neurodiversity", etc. are a part of DEI glossary that folks use to speak the language to others within this field.
 This is also the buzzword language that grant funders look for, and grant writers use, in order to articulate DEI-centric projects, programs, and initiatives that need to be funded.
 Since the BLM Protests surrounding police violence against citizens, there has been a lot of money thrown at DEI-centric projects, programs, and initiatives.
-While some of this has been instrumental in helping transform the culture of workplaces, organizations, and institutions, for others it has only been a money grab.
+While some of this has been instrumental in helping to positively transform the culture of workplaces, organizations, and institutions, it has only been a money grab for some.
+When we have seen instances of misuse/abuse of DEI initiatives, this has been the major issue people use to justify why DEI should not exist.
+Their legitimate concern is that people should get opportunities based upon merit, which I agree with.
+So, let's examine that idea of merit-based opportunities within the context of American history (his-story).

-The irony is, this concept of DEI that many folks are just being introduced to is a reality that some of us have learned to navigate since we were born...
+The irony is, this concept of DEI that many folks are just being introduced to is a reality that some of us have learned to navigate since we were born.
 An "ally" to us is the person invited to the cookout.
-We don't use the word "anti-racist" we just say they're not with the sh*ts.
+We usually don't use the word "anti-racist", we just say, "They're not with the sh*ts."
 As for "neurodiversity", we never needed that fancy word to explain the importance of accepting people for who they uniquely are, we just do.
 Anyway, none of what I am saying means anything if I don't share with you some ideas and strategies of DEI, whether you are formally working in the field or informally in workplaces, organizations, and institutions that have a DEI policy and practices.
 Here are some ideas and strategies:

 - If you're striving to create a land acknowledgment for Indigenous People that's not your job if you are not Indigenous.
 You can only help facilitate the time, space, and resources for Indigenous People to create it, if they see fit to do it, and you support them.
 And if they need to get to know and trust you first, which will take time, but you are on a timeline, then respect that now is not the time to even do it.
 That relationship is more important than your self-importance.

 - "Firsts" in any capacity is equal to the work necessary to change the system or environment.
-For example, if you are celebrating "The First" disabled person or woman to serve in a certain capacity in your organization, the years that this organization has existed is evidence of the work that is necessary to truly make systemic and environmental change.
-In other words, sure we can acknowledge that Barack Obama was "The First" Black President, yet we must equally acknowledge and address that all forty-three Presidents before him, since 1776, were white men, and we still have never had a woman, disabled, Indigenous, Latinx, or Asian President.
-Firsts are like a billboard sign for systemic lack of DEI.
+For example, if you are celebrating "The First" disabled person or woman to serve in a certain capacity in your organization, the years that this organization has existed without a person serving in that capacity is evidence of the work that is necessary to truly make systemic and environmental change.
+In other words, sure we can acknowledge that Barack Obama was "The First" Black President, yet we must equally acknowledge and address that all forty-three Presidents before him, since 1776, were white men, and why.
+Firsts are like a billboard sign for change that has not historically happened.

 - You need to be alright with upsetting the apple cart.
 In fact, you are a professional apple cart upsetter when you work in DEI.
 And that is a nice way of putting it.
 Change is difficult for us even when we are taking the initiative to change.
 People are usually more resistant to change when it's not on their terms and they were not prepared for or expecting it.
 Even if that change is healthier for them, safer for their families, or puts more money in their pockets.
 Folks are usually more resistant to change they did not initiate.
 Do you know how many people, of all colors, gender, and abilities told MLK this country wasn't ready for change yet?
 I wonder what things would look like if he waited or listened.
 With this being said, DEI work requires a delicate balance of patience and ambition.
 The ability to know when to sit back and when to push back.
 My mother used to say, "pick your battles."